vermenea/PomoBuddy/README.md

 - Set Pomodoro sessions by entering a task and clicking "Start".
 - Take short or long breaks between study sessions.
 - Track your tasks in the toStudy list.
+- Play some music to enhance focus 😎
 ## Live Demo

 A live demo of PomoBuddy is available [here](https://your-pomo-buddy.vercel.app/).